Crazy-Crew/CrazyDocs/docs/plugins/crazycrates/guides/api/usage.md

 ## An example of the api in use in a plugin.
 > https://github.com/Crazy-Crew/ExamplePlugin/tree/main
-> You can compile the plugin using ./gradlew assemble
+> You can compile the plugin using gradle assemble